 That first time that I made these, they were dessert when one of my oldest and dearest girlfriends came for dinner.
 We ate … um … more than I care to admit.
 The second time I made them, they were even better than the first time — and mostly because Will helped.

-Will loves to help me in the kitchen.
+My son Will, who is three, loves to help me in the kitchen.
 He drags a kitchen chair over to the counter and listens intently as I explain what we are doing.
 “Mommy, you need my help?” he always asks.
 I love that and can’t help but indulge him.
 He’s the pourer of liquids into mixing bowls and the gentle stirrer of breadcrumb mixtures.
-He can lock and unlock the tilting head of my stand mixer, but knows to back up and keep his fingers away when the mixer is on.
-And he waits, as patiently as a three-year-old can, while I handle the less kid friendly tasks like breaking eggs.
+He can lock and unlock the tilting head of my stand mixer but knows to back up and keep his fingers away when the mixer is on.
+And he waits, as patiently as a three-year-old can, while I handle the less kid-friendly tasks like breaking eggs.

 “What’s next, Mommy?” is his constant question as we weave our way through measuring, mixing, pouring and arranging.
 And whenever I hear it, it makes me smile.
 A lot.